 Want to find out all the details?
 You can see it here:

-Need some more ideas?
+Need some more ideas for using flashcards in the classroom?
 Check this out: ESL Flash Card Games.

 This is a simple but fun ESL speaking and listening activity that requires absolutely nothing in the way of preparation or materials.
 What English teacher doesn’t like to have a few of these in their back pocket, right?